syncfusion-content/uwp-docs/uwp/DatePicker/Customizing-DropDown.md

 ## DropDown height

-The height of drop down can be changed using DropDownHeight property.
+The height of the drop-down can be changed using the DropDownHeight property.

 {% tabs %}